blocktransfer/TAD3-docs/docs/source/transfers.md

 You can see this in practice in our function to [freeze or halt a stock](https://github.com/blocktransfer/py-tad3-horizon/blob/main/investors/freezeBulkAssetTrustlines.py).

+#### Clawback Operations
-#### Clawback Operations: If the need arises to reclaim assets, issuers can perform clawback operations to recover specific amounts from the holder’s account.
+If the need arises to reclaim assets, issuers can perform clawback operations to recover specific amounts from the holder’s account.
 This ensures that assets can be controlled even after issuance.

    ```python
    def clawbackAsset(account_id, asset_code, issuer_key, amount):